TexasInstruments/ti-d3-mobile-robot-demos/README.md

 $HOME/j7ros_home/tid3_ws/src/ti-d3-mobile-robot-demos/docker/docker_run_pc.sh
 ```

-Build in the ROS packages inside the project Docker container:
+Build the ROS packages inside the project Docker container:
 ```
 cd ~/j7ros_home/tid3_ws
 # This is important to use the packages from Robotics SDK